njsmith/posy/pybi/README.md

 hardcoded absolute paths.
 In particular, any preinstalled scripts MUST NOT embed absolute paths in their shebang lines.

-Similar to wheels, a top-level directory `pybi-info/` must exist.
-(Rationale: `pybi-info` vs `dist-info` makes sure that tools don't get confused about which kind of metadata they're looking at; leaving off the `{name}-{version}` part is fine only one pybi can be installed into a given directory.)
-It must contain:
+Similar to wheels' `.dist-info` directory, the pybi archive must contain a top-level directory named `pybi-info/`.
+(Rationale: calling it `pybi-info` instead `dist-info` makes sure that tools don't get confused about which kind of metadata they're looking at; leaving off the `{name}-{version}` part is fine because only one pybi can be installed into a given directory.)
+The `pybi-info/` directory contains at least the following files:

 * `.../METADATA`: In the same format as described in the current core metadata spec, except that the following keys are forbidden because